Vimshottari Dasha Calculator

 What is Pratyantardasha?

 Pratyantardasha is the third-level sub-division of Vimshottari Dasha, sitting below Mahadasha and Antardasha.
 Each Antardasha contains 9 Pratyantardashas in the same lord sequence, again scaled proportionally.
-Some practitioners go deeper to Sookshma and Praana levels.
-This tool ships Mahadasha + Antardasha in v1; Pratyantardasha is on the roadmap.
+This tool computes your current Pratyantardasha and lists the Pratyantardashas of your active Antardasha (from birth onward, if that Antardasha was already running when you were born).
+Some practitioners go deeper to Sookshma and Praana levels, which this tool does not compute.

 How accurate are these dates?

-The Moon position is computed from Meeus VSOP87 lunar theory with Lahiri ayanamsa - the Indian Government Rashtriya Panchang convention.
-Typical precision is approximately 0.3 degrees vs Swiss Ephemeris.
-The Moon moves ~0.549 degrees per hour, so 0.3 degrees translates to roughly 33 minutes of birth-time uncertainty for the starting Mahadasha lord if you are born near a nakshatra boundary.
-The same engine bound propagates lord-dependent date drift on the first Mahadasha end (roughly 49 days for Sun, up to 164 days for Venus).
+The Moon position is computed from Meeus lunar theory with Lahiri ayanamsa - the Indian Government Rashtriya Panchang convention - measured within 12 arcseconds of Swiss Ephemeris Lahiri across sampled epochs (1900-2031).
+The Moon moves ~0.549 degrees per hour, so the 0.01-degree boundary margin translates to roughly a minute of birth-time uncertainty for the starting Mahadasha lord if you are born near a nakshatra boundary.
+The same engine margin propagates lord-dependent date drift on the first Mahadasha end (under two days for Sun, up to about 5.5 days for Venus).
 The tool flags nakshatra-boundary cases explicitly.

 Does Vimshottari Dasha apply to everyone?